 Popular Skills for Associate Media Director

-Associate Media Directors seem to require a number of specific skills.
+Survey results suggest that Associate Media Directors use a fairly large toolkit of professional skills.
 Most notably, skills in Search Engine Marketing, Project Management, Social Media Marketing, and Online Marketing are correlated to pay that is above average, with boosts between 12 percent and 16 percent.
-Those proficient in Media Management are, more often than not, also skilled in Media / Public Relations.
+For most people, competency in Media Management indicates knowledge of Media / Public Relations.

 Pay by Experience Level for Associate Media Director